diegogutierrez83/datasciencecoursera/README.md

 output: html_document
 ---
 ## This is a markdown file.
 ### I copy the Helloworld in the readme because it is easy.
-In adition, I have the file done in my Rstudio.
+In addition, I have the file done in my Rstudio.